 Purchasing property in 1825, he added to his holdings in the Georgia Cherokee Land Lottery in 1832.
 He built a home, now known as the Stovall House.

 A businessman and lawyer who practiced in the village of Clarkesville 13 miles from his home, he also owned property near the town square.

 Representing himself in court, he was found guilty on six of seven charges of assault and battery in the Superior Court of Habersham from 1829 to 1844.
 Another trial for assault for attempted murder never made it to court.

 The court records tell the story of those cases, but oral history truly cements Harshaw’s reputation as an evil menace.

-After returning home to discover his wife had purchased a dress for the slave child to be buried in, he demanded her grave be dug up, and the dress removed from the body and returned to the store for credit.
+After returning home to discover his wife had purchased a dress for the child to be buried in, he demanded her grave be dug up, and the dress removed from the body and returned to the store for credit.

 Long-suffering spouse Nancy England Harshaw was first in line when in 1850, the state of Georgia made divorce legal.

-The articles of separation, dated October 7, 1850, reference the cause of the split is “from an incompatibility of taste and uncongeniality of temper and disagreement of pursuits, bickering, heartburnings and strife have discovered that it is impossible they should longer live together in peace and harmony and have therefore have agreed to separate from bed and board and absolve, release and forever discharge each other from all conjugal rights, privileges duties and liabilities, further agreeing to live separate and apart and abstain in all and every way from interfering with or molesting each other in all and every way their pursuit of present and eternal happiness.”
+The articles of separation, dated October 7, 1850, reference the cause of the split as “from an incompatibility of taste and uncongeniality of temper and disagreement of pursuits, bickering, heartburnings, and strife have discovered that it is impossible they should longer live together in peace and harmony and have therefore have agreed to separate from bed and board and absolve, release and forever discharge each other from all conjugal rights, privileges duties and liabilities, further agreeing to live separate and apart and abstain in all and every way from interfering with or molesting each other in all and every way their pursuit of present and eternal happiness.”